Xophmeister/stupidTrains/README.md

 If the `ARRIVE` time is after midnight, you must also specify a date component (YYYY-MM-DD HH:MM).

-Note that, as the most common use case, `-log` can be omitted.
+Note that, as the most common use-case, `-log` can be omitted.

 ### `-route`